2900P Digital Copyright Safeguards for Students (Procedures)

 - A database will be maintained by the IT security office to keep track of violators and the nature of their violations.

-- Persistent violators will be turned over to the vice president of student services for appropriate disciplinary action.
+- Persistent violators will be turned over to the vice president of student affairs for appropriate disciplinary action.

 - Digital Millennium Copyright Act (DMCA) Notifications